marick/suchwow/README.md

 The functions are packaged so that you can do the usual `(:require [such.types :as wow])` thing.
-Alternately, you can compose them into your own private addition to `clojure.core`, whereupon you can adorn any namespace with:
+Alternately, you can compose them into your own private addition to `clojure.core`, whereupon you can adorn any namespace declaration with:

     (:use marick.clojure.core) ; yes: `use`.
 Glorious, terse `use`.

-The file `test/such/clojure/core.clj` shows you how to arrange for that.
+The file `test/such/clojure/core.clj` shows how to arrange for that to work.

-# Such License
+## Such License

 This software is covered by the [Unlicense](http://unlicense.org/) and, as such, is in the public domain.

-# Such Contributing
+## Such Contributing

 Pull requests accepted, provided: